Symphonic Prelude (Bruckner)

-The Symphonisches Präludium (Symphonic Prelude) in C minor, WAB 332 is an orchestral composition by Anton Bruckner or his entourage, composed in 1876.
+The Symphonisches Präludium (Symphonic Prelude) in C minor, WAB add 332, is an orchestral composition by Anton Bruckner or his entourage, composed in 1876.
 The work was discovered shortly after World War II.
 Heinrich Tschuppik, who found the orchestral score of the work in the estate of Bruckner's pupil Rudolf Krzyzanowski, attributed the authorship to Bruckner.
 Thirty years later, Mahler scholar Paul Banks, who knew only a four-stave reduction of the work, proposed that the work might be attributed to Mahler.
 While the exact circumstances of the composition of this Prelude have not been determined, it is certain to have been composed within the circle of Bruckner and his students at the Vienna Conservatory of Music.
 Based on the original orchestral score, it seems likely that the work was at least sketched by Bruckner, possibly as an exercise in orchestration for Krzyzanowski.

 History

 After World War II, Heinrich Tschuppik discovered a 43-page long manuscript of an unknown overture-like symphonic movement in C-minor in the estate of his uncle, Rudolf Krzyzanowski.
 The manuscript carried the inscription Rudolf Krzyzanowski cop.
 1876 on the first page, and on the last page in large blue letters von Anton Bruckner (by Anton Bruckner).